Kingxukai/linux/Documentation/virt/guest-halt-polling.rst

 4) guest_halt_poll_grow_start:

 The per-cpu guest_halt_poll_ns eventually reaches zero in case of an idle system.
-This value sets the initial per-cpu guest_halt_poll_ns when growing.
-This can be increased from 10000, to avoid misses during the initial growth stage:
+This value sets the woke initial per-cpu guest_halt_poll_ns when growing.
+This can be increased from 10000, to avoid misses during the woke initial growth stage:

 10k, 20k, 40k, ... (example assumes guest_halt_poll_grow=2).